 BASF and The Manufacturing Institute honor outstanding women in manufacturing

-BASF employee, Dana Scott, Maintenance and Technical Services Director in Geismar, Louisiana was among 130 women recognized nationally through The Manufacturing Institute's 2019 STEP Ahead Awards.
-Focusing on science, technology, engineering and production (STEP), the program annually honors female leaders for their advocacy, mentorship, engagement and leadership in the industry.
+BASF employee, Kristen Pforr, Vice President of Operations for Chemical Intermediates in Geismar, Louisiana was among 130 women in manufacturing recognized nationally through the Manufacturing Institute’s 2018 STEP Ahead Awards.
+Focusing on science, technology, engineering and production (STEP), the program annually honors female leaders for their advocacy, mentorship, engagement, and leadership in the sector.

-Women constitute one of manufacturing's largest pools of untapped talent.
-Female employees totaled 47 percent of the U.S. labor force in 2018, but only 29 percent of the manufacturing workforce.
-Not only does the STEP Ahead initiative bolster manufacturing's attractiveness to women, it also plays an important role in improving the perception of careers in the industry among younger generations.
+STEP Ahead honorees across the U.S. pledge to promote the role of women in the manufacturing sector.
+Women constitute one of the largest pools of untapped talent in the field.
+Not only does the STEP Ahead initiative bolster manufacturing’s attractiveness to women, it also plays an important role in improving the perception of careers in the industry among younger generations.
+The Manufacturing Institute, Deloitte, and APICS conducted a survey that found that the award honorees impacted more than 300,000 individuals – from industry peers to school age children – over the last five years.

-BASF sponsored the seventh-annual awards ceremony, which was held April 11 in Washington, D.C.
+BASF sponsored the sixth-annual award ceremony, which was held April 10 in Washington, D.C.
 For more information about BASF careers and efforts that promote women in manufacturing, visit http://www.basf.us/women.

 Contributed by BASF